DAWN-LV/aqm-backend/README.md

 ## Project Description

-The "AQM-Backend" project is a backend application developed using the [Nest.js](https://github.com/nestjs/nest) framework.
+The "atmo-sense-backend" project is a backend application developed using the [Nest.js](https://github.com/nestjs/nest) framework.
 This application is designed for interacting with the frontend, working with a database, and connecting to sensors on Raspberry Pi.

 ## Project Features